Natural Health Products

 How is this product usually used?

-Flaxseeds can be found in several forms including whole, crushed, powder, or as an oil extractextractto get, separate, or isolate a desired active ingredient.
+Flaxseeds can be found in several forms including whole, crushed, powder, or as an oil extract.
 These products are usually taken by mouth.

 What is this product used for?